 Punakaiki Fund Limited makes long-term investments into high-growth, revenue-generating New Zealand companies.
-We hold 20 investments, $32.3 million in assets and raised an additional $3.44 million in the December 2017 public offer, which is now closed.
+We hold $35 million in assets (March 2018) and have investments in 20 Portfolio Companies.

 Board of Directors